-Employment - On Campus/Work-study: Work-study jobs provide a great opportunity to gain work experience and earn money without interfering with your classes.
-Students eligible for federal work study are encouraged to visit with Student Financial Services, located in Woodburn Hall, room 115 or call 605-642-6145.
+Employment - On-Campus/Work-Study: Work-Study jobs provide a great opportunity to gain work experience and earn money without interfering with your classes.
+Students eligible for federal work study are encouraged to visit with BHSU Career Development, located on the first floor of the E.Y.
+Berry Library, Room 175 or email Careers@bhsu.edu.
 Apply early!

 Fitness: The Donald E. Young Sports and Fitness Center is a 172,000+ square foot sports and fitness complex.
 All registered students are eligible to use the facilities at the Young Center, including the swimming pool, field house, track, gymnasium, and fitness center, at no additional cost.
 Your Buzz Card must be shown each time you use the facility.
 For hours of operation or more information call 605-642-6096 or visit www.BHSU.edu/YoungCenter